Raj Cabinet sticks to its demand for holding state assembly session

 After Rajasthan, the minister said the party wants to target West Bengal, Maharashtra and Chhattisgarh.

 The Rajasthan governor has returned cabinet recommendations for calling the assembly session twice with some points.
-(AGENCIES)
+(PTI)

 Editorial